nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 * Hacker responsible disclosure - report it then publish it
 * Hire hackers to hack your company - only way to make yourself secure.
 * Do Bug bounties (crowd sourced security testing).
-* Build Zero knowledge systems (the best database is a database with nothing in it)
+* Build Zero knowledge systems - the best database is a database with nothing in it.
+If there's nothing in it you're not a target.
 * Be mindful of your digital footprint
 * Mr Robot (recommended show), real hack attacks.
 * Encryption - world security vs national law enforcement.
 * On collecting data, Going Dark vs Blinded by the light.
 * Privacy policies = ownership policy
 * Personal information = hazardous waste (do not collect more than needed)
 * We are all connected.

 ### API Design talk